 In the beginning of the new millennium, more effective treatments started to emerge.
 In 2006, the first infused therapy, natalizumab, was approved for treatment of MS patients with insufficient clinical response to earlier treatment.

 A few years later the first oral MS medications fingolimod, teriflunomide and dimethyl fumarate were approved to benefit the patients who could not tolerate medications that needed to be injected.

 In recent years, we have gained access to even more treatment options for people with MS, such as alemtuzumab and cladribine.
-And recently, ocrelizumab and siponimod.
+And recently, ocrelizumab.